 Science Teacher Education

-- provide a forum for discussion that will help to shape the decisions that teacher educators make in providing appropriate provision for those who teach science or are intending shortly to do so
+- provide a forum for discussion that will help to shape the decisions that teacher educators make in providing appropriate provision for those who teach science and trainees

-- inform readers of innovations and developments, small and big, in initial teacher education and continuing professional development
+- inform readers of innovations and developments in initial teacher education and continuing professional development

 - develop readers’ knowledge and practice

 - disseminate research and scholarship relevant to science teacher education.

 Its readership includes lecturers, consultants, advisers and student teachers.
 STE comprises sections covering the following aspects of the field: classroom and practice, management of science teacher education, partnership and mentoring, international teacher education, current and past research.
 Subscribers receive an email when each new issue becomes available online and past issues are available in the archive.

 In this May 2018 issue of Science Teacher Education (STE), we continue the Ask the Researcher series with an interview with Professor Jim Ryer; we feature articles on drama in science and Science Cascade Days; we have a report from the biennial International History, Philosophy and Science Teaching group conference; and we also include a resource review of a book on the comparison of international science teacher preparation programmes.